zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2015_vdmu_ecological-validity.md

 - Sarah H. Creem-Regehr
 - meyer

-journal: "Proceedings of Workshop on Visualization for Decision Making Under Uncertainty, at VIS '15, <em>to appear</em>"
+journal: "Proceedings of Workshop on Visualization for Decision Making Under Uncertainty, at VIS '15, to appear"
 year: 2015
 award:
 note: